framples/campaign/README.md

     the first time in the next few months for a one-shot campaign with some friends.
 I thought why not make a website with several things included on it to help give my players information in regards to the campaign.
 It's a chance for me to design something fun and practical.

-### General Terminology: ###
-1._"DnD"_ = Dungeons and Dragons

-2._"One-Shot"_ = A game of DnD meant to end quickly.
-Campaigns can stretch long periods of time - a one-shot is a rapid game that usually ends in one session.
-A fast paced, highly fun and intense game.

 ### MVP: ###
 <br>
     A simple, clean site used to help build excitement for friends for a one-shot campaign of Dungeons and Dragons.
 This is purely informational for the players - sometimes with one-shots things move quickly.
 Players aren't familiar with the setting/characters/story etc and this should make as an easy reference and a fun tool for the players.